Women’s Depression: Community-Based Intervention Insights

 “Depression is very common.
 It is seen in association with diabetes and hypertension.
 Women with depression frequently come to the outpatient department (OPD) to see the same physician, even if the physical illness is under control.
 We [doctors] unnecessarily increase the dose of drugs for physical illness because of their frequent OPD visits but, unfortunately, fail to identify and treat depression.”

-Primary Care Physician
+— Primary Care Physician

 “I am convinced about the gravity of the problem.
 I speak from my experience of directly dealing with women patients, women caregivers and wives of patients on de-addiction treatment.
 I feel that depression is much more than it has been diagnosed or recorded or reported.
 Many a time it goes unnoticed and the total number of depressed women hugely exceeds what is reported in statistics.”

-Faculty, Psychiatric Social Work
+— Faculty, Psychiatric Social Work

 RISK FACTORS FOR DEPRESSION

-Gender related issues, lack of financial independence, intimate partner violence and domestic discord:
+Gender-related issues, lack of financial independence, intimate partner violence and domestic discord:

 After marriage, women commonly lived with the husband’s family of origin.
 Mental health experts felt that strained relationships with the mother-in-law was a stressor for many such women.
-The strained in-law relationships were associated with a lack of freedom in decision-making, marital conflict, and even domestic violence.
+These strained in-law relationships were associated with a lack of freedom in decision-making, marital conflict, and even domestic violence.

 Many women did not have the financial independence, since they did not have a job.
 Women as home makers did a lot of work within their household, for which they were not paid.
 Even women who had good education did not pursue for a job since many got married before they could find a job.
 Afterwards, because of pregnancies, and the need to spend time in child care, many women did not get the opportunity to find a suitable job.
-Culturally also, many families did not encourage women to seek an employment; instead partners and family members preferred the newly married woman to be a home maker and look after the children and household responsibilities.
-Some women in their middle ages were worried about the resources needed for the marriage of their daughters, since they believed that they would need money to be given as dowry.

 “Failure to conceive, failure to have a male child, the pressure to live like people in the neighbourhood, worries on appearances, expectations about children’s education, economical problems are all stressors for women.
 Women are more concerned about financial problems and thus they have the tension and pressure to live up to the expectations of others.”

-Gender Expert
+— Gender Expert

-Handling domestic chores all alone: This was an important stressor in this setting.
+This was an important stressor in this setting.
 Women, by tradition, were expected to be solely responsible to do the household chores such as cooking, cleaning, and washing, as well as for all activities related to child-rearing, caring for the sick and the elderly.
-Many partners did not share these responsibilities and subsequently handling the domestic responsibilities single handed turned out to be a burden for many women.
-For women who had a job, the pressure to take care of the household responsibilities without support from the partner, increased their stress even when they had financial independence.
+Many partners did not share these responsibilities and subsequently handling the domestic responsibilities single-handed turned out to be a burden for many women.

 “Women have 3 categories of stress; looking after the domestic chores, caring for children, and taking care of [their own] job responsibilities.”

-State-level administrator
+— State-level administrator

-Alcohol use by the partner: Administrators, policy makers, mental health experts and community leaders reported that alcohol use by the partner is indirectly responsible for depression through worsening the marital discord, intimate partner violence, financial difficulties, physical and psychological violence against family members, and behavioural problems in children.
+Administrators, policy makers, mental health experts and community leaders reported that alcohol use by the partner is indirectly responsible for depression through worsening the marital discord, intimate partner violence, financial difficulties, physical and psychological violence against family members, and behavioural problems in children.

 “I am sad because my husband drinks.
 There are financial problems, but all financial problems can be solved if he stops drinking and starts driving and earns.”

-Woman with depression
+— Woman with depression

 “My daughter is unwell because of her husband’s alcoholism, financial problems, and stress related to taking care of the children.”

-Mother of woman with depression
+— Mother of woman with depression

 “The most important factor leading to disharmony in the family is the [husband’s] excessive alcohol use.
 This is related to family violence.”

-State-level administrator
+— State-level administrator

 BARRIERS TO TREATMENT

-Time constraints and competencies: The healthcare system in India is under pressure because of large patient volumes and inadequate human resource.
+The healthcare system in India is under pressure because of large patient volumes and inadequate human resource.
 There are long queues for consultation in the OPDs and the time available for each patient is usually insufficient for detailed evaluation.
-Most doctors primarily address the physical symptoms in the busy OPDs and may not have adequate time to elicit psychological symptoms and address stressors such as ongoing gender-based violence.

 “It is doubtful whether depression is [adequately] identified in primary care.
 Many women who describe symptoms of panic attacks may actually have underlying depression.”

-Psychiatrist and Nodal Officer, District Mental Health Program
+— Psychiatrist and Nodal Officer, District Mental Health Program

-Complaints are somatic symptoms: Patients complain of aches and pains, weakness, fatigue, and lethargy, or somatic symptoms of anxiety; disclosing depressed mood and other emotional symptoms are considered inappropriate in a crowded OPD.
-Many women may also be unaware that depressed mood can be a medical symptom that the primary care physician needs to be aware of.
+Patients complain of aches and pains, weakness, fatigue, and lethargy, or somatic symptoms of anxiety; disclosing depressed mood and other emotional symptoms are considered inappropriate in a crowded OPD.

 “Women do not tell anybody about their problems.
-The general view [in society] is that women [in such stressful circumstances] inevitably suffer; [if symptoms of depression are obvious] people around the depressed women think that her behavior is ‘bad’ [and not that she is ill].”
+The general view in society is that women [in such stressful circumstances] inevitably suffer; if symptoms of depression are obvious people around the depressed women think that her behavior is ‘bad’ [and not that she is ill].”

-Junior Public Health Nurse
+— Junior Public Health Nurse

-Lack of awareness that depression is a treatable disorder: Women do not recognize that what they experience is a mood disorder that can be medically evaluated and treated by medical and mental health professionals.
+Women do not recognize that what they experience is a mood disorder that can be medically evaluated and treated by medical and mental health professionals.

 “She thinks that she should conquer her problems herself.
 She does not recognize that she has depression that could be treated.
 On average, it takes 6–9 months before a woman with depression is finally taken to a psychiatrist.”

-Academic psychiatrist, national institute
+— Academic psychiatrist, national institute

-Stigma: Depression and psychological symptoms are considered as weakness of the mind and are stigmatized with the label of mental illness.
+Depression and psychological symptoms are considered as weakness of the mind and are stigmatized with the label of mental illness.
 There are strong personal and social barriers to seeking and receiving psychiatric care.
 This is an important reason why depression remains untreated.

 “If we go to hospital once for a mental health problem, people will label us as mad.
 Even after cure, they will say she was mad long ago.”

-Woman with depression
+— Woman with depression

 “The word depression itself is associated with stigma.
 People conceal depression and, instead, report somatic symptoms.”

-State-level administrator
+— State-level administrator

 “Depression remains untreated because of stigma.
 It is also difficult [in terms of availability, accessibility, affordability, and acceptability] to see a psychiatrist.
 Instead, women with depression seek treatment through religious avenues.”

-State-level administrator
+— State-level administrator

 REASONS FOR NON-ADHERENCE TO TREATMENT AND CONSEQUENT RELAPSE

-Treatment-related costs: The treatment of depression involves direct and indirect costs that can be hard to meet.
+The treatment of depression involves direct and indirect costs that can be hard to meet.
 Direct costs include the cost of the prescribed medicines.
 Indirect costs include the cost of travel for the patient and accompanying person(s) and lost wages for the day of medical consultation.

-Stigma: Even after diagnosis and initiation of treatment, stigma can be responsible for non-adherence to treatment, treatment drop out, and relapse.
+Even after diagnosis and initiation of treatment, stigma can be responsible for non-adherence to treatment, treatment drop out, and relapse.
 There are strong personal and social barriers to continuing in psychiatric care.

 Stigma works in different dimensions in depression.
 It is also the main reason behind depression remaining undiagnosed and untreated.
 “Many women are reluctant to complete treatment, because they fear that others will look upon them as ‘mental patients’.”

-Faculty, Psychiatric Social Work
+— Faculty, Psychiatric Social Work

-SUGGESTIONS FOR DEVELOPMENT OF THE COMMUNITY BASED DEPRESSION INTERVENTION PROGRAMME
+SUGGESTIONS FOR DEVELOPMENT OF THE COMMUNITY-BASED DEPRESSION INTERVENTION PROGRAMME

-Multipurpose health workers can identify depression by active surveillance:
+Multipurpose health workers can identify depression by active surveillance

-In India, there is a cadre of public health staff called multipurpose workers who are involved in the field level implementation of national health programmes such as control of communicable diseases and non-communicable diseases, as well as, services for reproductive and child health care.
-In Kerala, they are designated as Junior Public Health Nurses (JPHNs) and Junior Health Inspectors (JHIs).
-These conduct home visits, do active surveillance to identify communicable diseases and other health problems, and provide health education sessions in the field level.
-JPHNs and JHIs identify physical illness during their routine home visits.
-With appropriate training, they can screen for depression and refer to the primary health centre.
+In India, there is a cadre of public health staff called multipurpose workers who are involved in the field-level implementation of national health programmes such as control of communicable diseases and non-communicable diseases, as well as services for reproductive and child health care.

-Active surveillance in the field by screening for depression using simple validated tools:
+Active surveillance using simple validated tools

-As discussed in a previous section, JPHNs and JHIs who perform home visits can be trained to screen for depression and, when identified, to counsel and/or refer women to primary health centre for diagnosis and treatment.
+JPHNs and JHIs who perform home visits can be trained to screen for depression and, when identified, to counsel and/or refer women to primary health centre for diagnosis and treatment.

 “Actual depression cases should be identified by an active surveillance mechanism because it seems to be the cause of attempted suicide.”